shakthivel10/Optimal-Path-For-Orienteering/README.md

 The above map represents the terrain during summer and the other seasons are modeled programatically to generate terrain maps corresponding to the each season.

+The different pixel colors represents the following terrains,
 Black: Foot Path
 Brown : Paved Road
 Green: Walk Forest